 - Congratulations to Dr. Donal Harris for the recent buzz about his new book On Company Time: American Modernism in the Big Magazines.
 He was recently interviewed by Columbia University Press and participated in The Page 99 Test, a blog that asks authors to read from page 99 of their book and say whether it's representative of the whole book.

 - Audible, the spoken audio entertainment company and division of Amazon, bought and produced several new stories by Cary Holladay, professor of English.
 The titles are "Operator," "Forty Seconds," "You Are Free, Go and Fight," "The Best Party Ever" and "The Army Disease."
 Professional actors perform the readings.
 The stories are available here.
 Congrats, Professor Holladay.

 - Congratulations to Dale Williams for winning Third Place for her carnival-themed display at Discover Your Major Day!
 Thanks to all the volunteers who helped out!
 We had so much fun!

-- To see which courses the Department of English will be offering in the spring, click here.
+- To see which courses the Department of English will be offering in the fall and summer, click here.